 In all fairness, it does start by going into the marketing of “high protein” foods, such as cereals, bagels and the rest that play on the protein hype.
-While some of these foods do have a tiny bit more protein than their normal versions, the protein content is far from adequate.
+While some of these foods do have a bit more protein than their normal versions, the protein content is far from high.
 If you want cereal or a bagel, just have regular ones.

 Now, on to the rest.